 It’s interesting how even the most adventurous eaters tend to be conservative about breakfast.
 People who gladly consume foods from outside their own family traditions in the afternoon and evening often revert to familiar dishes like eggs, bacon, pancakes, and waffles in the morning.
 Matt’s Big Breakfast, having recently expanded from its tiny original site to multiple locations, continues to embrace the familiar but takes the classics to an uncommon level by stressing high-quality, locally-sourced ingredients and a hand-crafted approach to their preparation.

-Matt’s current flagship is just two blocks from the Roosevelt / Central light rail station.
+Matt’s current flagship is just two blocks from the Roosevelt/Central light rail station.
 The address says Garfield Street, and that’s where you’ll see “Eat at Matt’s” painted on the wall, but the entrance is around the corner on First.
 A bike rack is prominently placed right outside with many more found on the surrounding blocks.
-Since this location is the direct descendent of Matt’s original restaurant just a block to the south, there can still be a wait for a table at peak hours.
+This location is the direct descendent of Matt’s tiny original restaurant just a block to the south, and there can still be a wait for a table at peak hours.
 Solo diners or pairs can often be seated at a vacant space at the counter immediately.

 Both the breakfast and lunch sections of the menu list less than a dozen items each.
 Daily specials are displayed on chalkboards.
 Expect generous use of butter, whole milk, eggs, white flour, and pork products in most dishes.
 At Matt’s, “big breakfast” seems to refer not only to generous portions, but also a return to eating formerly taboo foods without fear of saturated fat or cholesterol.
 This means dishes like the Chop & Chick, which combines a pork chop and two eggs or the Five-Spot, a breakfast sandwich with eggs, bacon, cheese, and onions on a roll.